christopherellis01/Agentic_RPG_Game_Master/README.md

 This project is currently in the architecture and setup phase.
 The initial focus is on:

-* defining structured game content
+- defining structured game content
-* implementing canonical and transient state models
+- implementing canonical and transient state models
-* building the router and orchestrator skeleton
+- building the router and orchestrator skeleton
-* stubbing specialist components
+- stubbing specialist components
-* testing one full turn from input to narration
+- testing one full turn from input to narration

 ---

 ## Team

+Mazin Bashir
 Christopher Ellis
-Mazin Bashir
 Agnes Sithole

 ---

 ## Future Improvements

-* richer NPC memory and relationship tracking
+- richer NPC memory and relationship tracking
-* more advanced branching quests
+- more advanced branching quests
-* better combat balancing
+- better combat balancing
-* expanded world data
+- expanded world data
-* improved debugging and turn tracing
+- improved debugging and turn tracing
-* optional UI or web front end
+- optional UI or web front end